gotthardp/lorawan-server/doc/ADR.md

 After a device joins the network the server requests the ADR parameters specified in the Device ADR configuration explained above.
-These become the new requested Node parameters, regardless of any previous settings.
+These become the new requested Node ADR parameters, regardless of any previous settings.

-The requested Node parameters are however not affected by a reset of ABP devices.
+Note that the requested Node parameters are not affected by an ABP device reset.

 The server administration also displays the currently used ADR settings:
  - **Used ADR** indicates whether the node can do ADR;